CSX CEO Harrison dies months into railroad's turnaround effort

 The company, which on Friday brushed off questions about whether the board has been slow to disclose Harrison’s health problems, provided no further details about his cause of death.

-Foote, who also holds the titles of chief operating officer and chief sales and marketing officer, had worked with Harrison at Canadian National Railway, but has never headed a major railroad.
+Foote, who also holds the titles of chief operating officer and chief sales and marketing officer, had worked with Harrison at Canadian National Railway (CNR.TO), but has never headed a major railroad.

 He has said he would follow through with the wide-ranging overhaul now under way, but some investors on Friday expressed doubts about whether he could deliver on Harrison’s ambitious plan, which included closing numerous railyards where train cars are sorted and the potential sale of some short-line rail segments.